-Members of the Governing Body are primarily Fellows who are academic employees of the College and/or University and receive no remuneration or benefits from their trusteeship of the College.
+Members of the Governing Body are primarily Fellows who are academic employees of the College and/or University.
+They receive no remuneration or benefits from their trusteeship of the College.
 Where possible, remuneration for work on behalf of the College is set in line with that awarded to the University's academic staff, and uprated in line with nationally agreed percentages.
-Some Fellows are elected by the Governing Body to undertake major College Officerships (including Vice-Master, Senior Tutor, Tutor for Undergraduates, Tutor for Admissions, Tutor for Graduates, Dean, Fellow for Equality, Diversity & Inclusion) alongside their academic duties, on a part-time basis and for agreed limited periods, for which they receive honoraria approved by the Audit, Risk & Remuneration Committee whose composition is majority external and which is externally chaired.
+Some Fellows are elected by the Governing Body to undertake major College Officerships (including Vice-Master, Senior Tutor, Tutor for Undergraduates, Tutor for Admissions, Tutor for Graduates, Dean, Fellow for Equality, Diversity & Inclusion) alongside their academic duties, on a part-time basis and for agreed limited periods, for which they receive honoraria set by the Audit, Risk & Remuneration Committee whose composition is majority external and which is externally chaired.

-The Audit, Risk & Remuneration Committee reviews and ratifies the starting salaries and benefits of the Master, Bursar and other senior graded non-academic staff when required by the Salary Review Group and makes formal proposals in Trinity Term to the Governing Body concerning their salary increases.
+The Audit, Risk & Remuneration Committee sets the parameters annually for salaries and benefits of the Master and Bursar and for other senior graded non-academic staff when so tasked by the Remunerations Review Group.
+The Audit, Risk and Remuneration Committee makes formal proposals in Trinity Term each year to the Governing Body concerning their salary increases.